Code Prediction by Feeding Trees to Transformers: Introduction

-This gives us the green light to explore further.
-The next questions are motivated by previous work. \citet{raychev2016probabilistic-deep3-eth-dt} had found that---for the code prediction problem---a non-neural but tree aware engine could outperform RNNs.
-In the same spirit, \citet{alon2019code2vec} had found---for code summarization problem (though \emph{not} for code prediction in their paper)---that embedding the AST structure of code even in limited ways vastly outperformed purely sequence-based methods.
-These, and other, papers suggest that when models know about the syntactic structure of code, they can do better than if they were to only know about the linear token sequence.
+To improve the accuracy of next token predicted, a number of alternatives come to mind.
+First, we could strengthen the neural architecture alone.
+For instance, researchers have suggested adding \textit{attention} to RNNs ~\cite{iyer2016summarizing-lstm-attn,li2018code-rnn-attn} to compensate for loss of signal on long range dependence.
+Without long-range dependence a model would be making a (potentially sub-optimal) decision only on the most recent tokens.
+Transformers handle long-range dependencies better.
+In the NLP community, \textit{Transformers} have achieved state-of-the-art results~\cite{devlin2018bert,dong2019unified-unilm,radford2019language-gpt2}, outperforming RNNs, for a variety of NLP tasks such as language modeling, question answering, and sentence entailment.
+For us, since training Transformers did not take much more resources that training RNNs (\tabref{tab:impldetails}), we decided to proceed with Transformers.

-\textbf{Can we utilize the Transformer better by exposing to it the syntactic structure of code?}
+An orthogonal way to improve the accuracy is to enable the machine learning system to ``see'' more code structure.
+Raychev et al.~\cite{raychev2016probabilistic-deep3-eth-dt} had found that---for the code prediction problem---a non-neural but AST-aware engine could outperform RNNs.
+In the same spirit, Alon et al.~\cite{alon2019code2vec} had found---for code summarization problem (though \emph{not} for code prediction in their paper)---that embedding the AST structure of code vastly outperformed purely sequence-based methods.

-The interesting question is \textit{how}, because we cannot simply jam an AST into the Transformer, which is in the end a sequence processing device.
-There are two popular ways in which people have considered capturing the (partial) structure of an AST, in a way that is suitable for sequentialization: one, based on a tree traversal order, and the other, based on decomposing the tree into paths.
-The two models we consider are representative of each of these two ways, though design variations are certainly possible:
+Inspired by the above, we explore how to leverage code structure while using Transformers on code.
+This is not obvious; we cannot simply jam an AST into the Transformer, which is a sequence processing model.
+We explore two models that represent two ways to capture the (partial) structure of an AST: one, based on decomposing the tree into paths (\RootPath), and the other, based on a tree traversal order (\DFS).
+We also investigated a variant of \DFS that takes into account even more tree structure.